Install Elasticsearch

 Follow the instructions for your OS distribution:

-Manually install the P4 Plugin Filter
+Install the P4 Plugin Filter on Windows

 1. Remotely log in to the Elasticsearch host.